Analytics206/project_template/README.md

     # or to rebuild
     docker compose up -d --build api
    ```
- - ✔ Network arxiv_pipeline_default         Started
+ - ✔ Network Project_pipeline_default         Started
- - ✔ Container arxiv_pipeline-neo4j-1       Started
+ - ✔ Container Project_pipeline-neo4j-1       Started

 ## 2. Managing Pipeline Service Containers
    * pipelines do not have to run in order if you have previously run them or starting where you left off
    * manual services (Jupyter, Kafka, etc.) are only started when needed with the `--profile manual` flag
   ### a.
-Run sync_mongodb pipeline to fetch papers from ArXiv API and store in MongoDB:
+Run sync_mongodb pipeline to fetch papers from Project API and store in MongoDB:
   ```bash
   # Run the sync-mongodb pipeline container
   docker compose up --build sync-mongodb